 One of the things I love about Stonewall Kitchen’s products is that they let me add a gourmet flair to my table at a moment’s notice.
 I have a Stonewall section in my pantry that I keep stocked for easy entertaining!

 I was so excited to learn that one of my favorite seafood restaurants, Legal Sea Foods, had joined the Stonewall Kitchen family of brands.
 Both Stonewall Kitchen and Legal Sea Foods have been leaders in the food industry for decades.

-Their partnership launched earlier this year with 8 signature products.
 From cocktail and tartar sauces, to vinaigrettes and marinades, you’ll find the staples you need for cooking seafood like a pro.

 Roasted Shrimp Cocktail Dipping Sauces